 The Rideau Canal, a UNESCO World Heritage Site, forms a continuous waterway from Kingston to Ottawa, in Eastern Ontario.
 It’s 125 miles long and offers some of the best paddling in Canada and you can kayak or canoe as little or a much of it as you like.
-There are many camp sites and washrooms along the way, so a day trip can be turned into an exciting multi-day adventure.
+There are many camp sites, B&Bs and lodges along the way, so a day trip can be turned into an exciting multi-day adventure.
 If it gets too hot, take a dip!

 Embark on a Moose Safari by Canoe in Algonquin

 There are over 950 miles of canoe routes in Algonquin Provincial Park - follow lakes, streams and portage trails through the vast interior of one of Canada’s most famed canoeing spots.
 Paddle Algonquin in search of Moose.
 Wake up with the sun, canoe through the mist and enjoy magical mornings photographing the famed wildlife of Algonquin.
 Algonquin Outfitters and Voyageur Quest can ensure you are kitted out with absolutely everything you need - including a guide if you like!

 Dive for Ship Wrecks in Crystal Clear Waters in Fathom Five